nicktfranklin/SEM2/README.md

 The tutorials run in Google Colab and don't require local installation.
 These will download and install the SEM2 package

 ## Installation Requirements
-This package has been tested in Python v3.6 and relies on tensorflow.
+This package has been tested in Python v3.7.9 and tensorflow 2.3.1

 To install, use the command: